The Sequence of Kai

 People were half right about him, he's all recluse, no eccentricity, not the interesting kind anyway.

 I make it to the manor in good time and let myself in.
+The lock on the door wasn't installed properly, so I always feel like my key will snap when I open it.

 No response, she must not be back from college yet.
 That's good, no reason to get her involved if I don't have to.